ajcastany/cw2-librarysrv/README.md

 #### Books:

 ##### B1 - Add a new Book to the Library system with the fields Title, ISBN, Authors.

+![alt][add-book]

+By default when it first loads this page only has one field for author.
+By clicking on add another author will add another input field for the author.
+Click on the add button to add the book to the Books table, add all the authors to Authors table, and then relate each on authors_books table.
+The website will show an alert box with the name of the author just added.
+This is added to prevent sqlite3 database from locking from concurrency.
+Added books will appear if we run search.

+![alt][add-book-search]

+Added Books to the database.

 ##### B2 - Get a Book’s details by searching on Title
 ##### B3 - Remove a Book